AlexandruOriean/git-github-presentation/README.md

 (The `$` indicates the prompt)

 Please note that the text in `<angle brackets>` should be replaced with your own text.
+Aditionally, text in `[square brackets]` is optional, i.e. you can skip it.

 The sample output of a command will show up like this: